mantakennedylogan/RedRuthReadingRoom/README.md

   - Clone this repository

-* To install the package on package.json just run
+* To install the necessary packages run

-  - npm install
+  - make install
-  -

-* To run the application for development purposes
+* To run the application for development purposes run 'make'

-  - npm start

   - This will start the application on 127.0.0.1:3000

 # Redruth Reading Room Application - Server (redruthforged-server-master)
-Mainly handles database reads/writes
+handles database reads/writes

 * How do I get set up?
   - Install node

   - Clone this repository

-  - To install the package on package.json just run npm install
+  - Navigate to the directory

+  - Install necessary packages by running 'make install'

-  - To run the application for development purposes
+  - To run the application for development purposes run 'make'

-  - npm start

     - This will start the application on 127.0.0.1:8000